bitcoin/bitcoin/doc/tor.md

 `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.

-To see verbose Tor information in the navcoind debug log, pass `-debug=tor`.
+To see verbose Tor information in the naviod debug log, pass `-debug=tor`.

 ### Control Port